In this article adapted from the Houston Bar Association's Consumer Law Handbook, you will learn some very basic contract law principles.

 There are only a few instances in which you can change your mind (also called a “right of recission” or a “cooling off period”), and the length of time you have to cancel is governed by specific statutes.
 Some examples of statutes allowing cancellation are certain door-to-door sales, service contracts/extended warranties, or timeshare purchase contracts.

 Read more about The Three Day Right to Cancel a Purchase and when it applies.

 How old does someone have to be to enter into an enforceable contract?

-A person of any age can enter into a contract.
-But Texas law holds that the contracts of a minor (that is, someone under the age of 18) are generally voidable at the minor’s option.
-That means that a minor can enforce an agreement he or she enters into with an adult.
-However, an adult cannot enforce an agreement entered into with a minor.
+A person of any age can enter into a contract, technically speaking.
+But Texas law holds that the contracts of a minor (that is, someone under the age of 18) are "voidable" by the minor.
+That means that a minor can choose to enforce an agreement they entered into with an adult, but an adult cannot enforce an agreement entered into with a minor.
 This rule discourages adults from entering into contracts with persons under 18 years of age.